Sanglorian/orcus/Orcus Player Options - current.md

 ### Immovable Dominion
 **Prerequisite:**  *Psi focus* power

-**Benefit:** Expend your *psi focus* as a free action when being pushed, pulled or slided.
+**Benefit:** Expend your *psi focus* as a free action when being pushed, pulled or shunted.
 Reduce the distanced moved by your Charisma modifier.
 This counts as using the *psi focus* for an encounter power.

 ### Mind and Body
-**Prerequisite:**  *Psi focus* power
+**Prerequisite:**  *Psi focus* power, focus surge

 **Benefit:** When you spend a focus surge, regain hit points equal to your Charisma modifier.